 The following information is an overview of the registration procedure.
 For more detailed information, please contact the Registrar.
+Preregistration dates for new and returning students are scheduled during the preceding semester and can be found on the academic calendar.

+• Pre-registration for New Students

-Pre-registration dates for new and returning students are scheduled during the preceding semester and can be found on the academic calendar.
-In order to pre-register, students must make an appointment with their academic advisors who will help them select their courses, provide them with a course schedule and advise them of any tags on their account.
-Tags may be used to flag students who must see the Business Office regarding financial matters and other issues.
-Numerous tags are used by Richmont to flag student accounts; a complete list may be obtained from the Registrar.
-All requirements for tag removal must be met prior to the first day of classes for the student to become officially registered.
-Students who are not officially registered on the first day of school due to tag obligations will be assessed a late registration fee in the amount of \$50.
+All new degree-seeking students will meet with the Registrar to create a Program of Study and register online via the Richmont Student Online registration system (CAMS).
+For all subsequent registrations, students will be able to register themselves unless otherwise noted.
+All ISW students and non-degree students will pre-register via the Richmont Student Online registration system (CAMS).
+Their usernames and passwords will be given out by the Registrar.
+The Registrar will discuss with students any holds that are on their account.
+Students who are not officially registered on the first day of school due to account hold obligations will be assessed a late registration fee in the amount of \$50.
 Students who do not complete the registration process by the end of the add/drop period will have their pre-registered classes removed.
 If students need to drop pre-registered classes they must contact the Registrar in writing.